 For people who are a fan of rustic decor, tumbled tile is your best option!
 In order to obtain the tumbled finish look, the tile is placed in a drum with aggregate and shaken.
 This produces a worn-down stone with a rougher surface and more rounded edges.
 The tumbled finish hides imperfections very well and increases traction.

 These two tile designs are both clay-based and kiln-fired.
 Generally, porcelain is a bit more expensive.
 They are considered as both a type of ceramic – a category that includes all rigid tiles shaped by natural earthen clay, then hardened by heat.
-Let’s check out the most popular finishes for both ceramic and porcelain.
+Let’s check out the most popular finishes for both ceramic tiles and porcelain tiles.

 Polished ceramic and porcelain tiles are double-fired and contain the desired color or pattern and then topped with a clear coat.
 They then go through the same process as stone tiles – passing under polished wheels.
 The tiles are then sealed to retain appearance.
 They are made to mimic the look of natural stone.